nguyensjsu/sp19-202-rocket-202/journal/Min Yu.md

 ### XP core value -- Feedback

-- I do the test for our app, if I find some bugs, I told my team mates the bug and give them my suggestion.
+- I collect all team mates suggestion about the app, like what can we do better, and I put all suggestions in meeting to ask for my all team mates.

 ### Problems
 I used controlP5 lib for Chart screen, but I can not control the lib, I can not hide or show chart when I go to other menu.
 I think the problem because of controlP5 lib, so I am going to replace controlP5 to other staff.